jellyfin/jellyfin.org/docs/general/clients/jellyfin-vue.md

 <span id="why-updates-needed"></span>

 :::success
-Getting things up and running is as easy as doing `docker compose up` with your terminal located where the `docker-compose.yml` file is.
+Getting things up and running is as easy as doing `docker compose up -d` with your terminal located where the `docker-compose.yml` file is.
 :::